btungut/kubernetes-azure-keyvault-secret-operator/README.md

 `spec.name` and `spec.resourceGroup` needs to point your Azure KeyVault resource.

 As we mentioned before, you need to have a service principal that is used to access Azure KeyVault.
 You need to create a secret **manually** which includes service principal informations.
-You're completely free for naming of fields.
+You're completely free for naming of the fields.

 Assuming you have following secret in **my-infra-namespace** namespace;
 ```